jessy-ledu/jessy-ledu.github.io/_projects/(3) climate-change-a-global-data-analysis_embedded.md

 > **No countries show a stable or cooling trend (≤ 0 °C/decade).**

 According to the 1961–2022 linear trends, **every country with sufficient data** is warming.
-This aligns with the broader global warming consensus.
+This aligns with the broader consensus on global warming.

 ---
 <div style="text-align:center; font-weight:bold; font-size:1.3em; margin-bottom:0.5em;">